top of page

 Fired clay, properly installed, is a very suitable medium for outdoor sculpture, requiring little to no maintenance, has no material value as is the problem with bronze.
 I am happy to discuss this with anyone who has an interest.

-Put Studio Visit in the subject line with a brief message and your contact information.
+with a brief message and your contact information.
 I will get back to you.
 Or, you may try 575 289-2417 and see what happens.

 The Studio